August 21, 2025

 • Mix Talent reduced AP processing time to only 15 minutes after switching from BILL

 Ramp Bill Pay sets the benchmark for what modern AP software should achieve.
 With advanced automation, robust integrations, and workflows that put finance teams in control, Ramp empowers organizations to move faster and operate with greater assurance.
-Ramp offers a free tier to start, with paid plans at $15 per user per month, and custom pricing available for enterprises.
+Ramp offers an unlimited free tier, with paid plans at $15 per user per month and custom pricing available for enterprises.

 Experience how AP can work smarter.
 Get started with Ramp Bill Pay.